nikillxh/airchains-fhevm-games/README.md

-# Hands on fhEVM
+# Hands-on fhEVM

+Welcome to the Hands-on fhEVM guide! 🚀

-This is a hands-on guide for the fhEVM project.
-It is intended to be a step-by-step guide for you to setup your own fhEVM network and test out your fhevm smart contracts.
+This repository provides a step-by-step guide to setting up your own fhEVM network and deploying fhEVM smart contracts.
+Follow the instructions below to get started.

-Please refer to the below table of contents to navigate through the documentation.
+## 📖 Overview
+fhEVM (Fully Homomorphic Encryption Virtual Machine) enables encrypted computation on blockchain smart contracts.
+This guide walks you through the setup process, from network initialization to contract deployment and testing.

-## Table of Contents
+## 📂 Table of Contents

 1. [Basics](./docs/01-basics.md)
 2. [Architecture Overview](./docs/02-architecture-overview.md)